Club Policies and Procedures 9 of 9

 RECOGNISE AND REMOVE A CONCUSSED PLAYER

-If any of the following signs or symptoms are present following an injury, the player should be suspected of having concussion and Recognised and Removed from play or training.
+If any of the signs or symptoms mentioned above are present following an injury, the player should be suspected of having concussion and Recognised and Removed from play or training.

 Players must not return to play or training on the same day of a suspected concussion.